apify/crawlee/README.md

 in the repository.

-To run the examples, just copy them into the directory where you installed the Apify SDK using `npm install apify` and then run them, for example, by calling:
+To run the examples, just copy them into the directory where you installed the Apify SDK using `npm install apify` and then run them by calling, for example:

 ```
 node basic_crawler.js